essdot/reams/README.md

 ### onion-skin compare

-`onion_skin_compare(parent_el, image_1, image_2) -> Stream`

 A widget that lets you compare/diff two images via opacity.
 The images are layered on top of one another, and a slider controls the opacity of the top image.

+`onion_skin_compare(parent_el, image_1, image_2) -> Stream`

+Returns a stream wrapping a react component.
 Writing to the stream with a number between 0 and 1 sets the top/bottom percentage.
 0 means all bottom image, 1 means all top image.
+The stream also emits when the percentage changes.

 Arguments: